-WARNING: This product can expose you to chemicals, including Silica, crystalline (airborne particles of respirable size), which is known to the State of California to cause cancer; and chromium (hexavalent compounds), which is known to the State of California to cause birth defects or other reproductive harm.
+WARNING: This product can expose you to chemicals, including Silica, crystalline (airborne particles of respirable size), which is known to the State of California to cause cancer, which is known to the State of California to cause birth defects or other reproductive harm.
 For more information, go to www.P65Warnings.ca.gov.

 Cement, portland, chemicals (65997-15-1)

-- U.S. Massachusetts Right To Know List
+U.S Massachusetts - Right To Know List

-- U.S. New Jersey Right to Know Hazardous Substance List
+U.S New Jersey - Right to Know Hazardous Substance List

-- U.S. Pennsylvania RTK (Right to Know) List
+U.S Pennsylvania - RTK (Right to Know) List

 Limestone (1317-65-3)

-- U.S. Massachusetts Right To Know List
+U.S Massachusetts - Right To Know List

-- U.S. New Jersey Right to Know Hazardous Substance List
+U.S New Jersey - Right to Know Hazardous Substance List

-- U.S. Pennsylvania RTK (Right to Know) List
+U.S Pennsylvania - RTK (Right to Know) List

 Gypsum (Ca(SO4).2H2O) (13397-24-5)

-- U.S. New Jersey Right to Know Hazardous Substance List - U.S. Pennsylvania RTK (Right to Know) List
+U.S New Jersey - Right to Know Hazardous Substance List

+U.S Pennsylvania - RTK (Right to Know) List

 Quartz (14808-60-7)

-- U.S. Massachusetts Right To Know List
+U.S Massachusetts - Right To Know List

-- U.S. New Jersey Right to Know Hazardous Substance List
+U.S New Jersey - Right to Know Hazardous Substance List

-- U.S. Pennsylvania RTK (Right to Know) List
+U.S Pennsylvania - RTK (Right to Know) List

-SECTION 16: OTHER INFORMATION, INCLUDING DATE OF PREPARATION OR LAST REVISION requirements of the OSHA Hazard Communication Standard 29 CFR
+SECTION 16: OTHER INFORMATION, INCLUDING DATE OF PREPARATION OR LAST REVISION

-Date of Preparation or Latest Revision : 08/09/2018
+Date of Preparation or Latest Revision Other Information

-Other Information : This document has been prepared in accordance with the SDS
+: This document has been prepared in accordance with the SDS requirements of the OSHA Hazard Communication Standard 29 CFR 1910.1200